mbonjour/SU19-WLANSec-Lab3-WPA/README.md

 __Korean/Swiss hybrid teams are highly encouraged__

 ## Authors : Aygerim Bilyalova, Mickael Bonjour, Rachel Gan
+For our Deliverables we have put the bruteforce attack on the wpa derivation where we are getting the infos.

 ### For this first part, you will need to: